 RAA is essentially a grassroots movement of artists who have bonded together to share our vision that art can revitalize our region.
 Our purpose is to unite, inform and encourage artists and to organize our artists to create projects that bring the arts to our local communities.
 Our members continually post information on our Facebook group about upcoming area shows for artists and craftsmen as well as theatrical and musical events.
 There is an educational element that is achieved by postings regarding instructional websites and videos that demonstrate various techniques and artistic concepts.
 RAA also encourages our members to post their own creations on our Facebook group page.
 Some of these artists seek advice or critiques on their works, while some are announcements that their work has achieved a particular status, such as being accepted into a prestigious juried art show.

-RAA is now a group of over 1,200 social members on Facebook and 120 active paid members who communicate through social media channels and gather together to learn, teach, share and accomplish artistic projects.
+RAA is now a group of over 1,300 social members following us on Facebook and 120 active paid members who communicate through social media channels and gather together to learn, teach, share and accomplish artistic projects.
 Most our members reside within a 50-mile radius of Sharon, PA.
 RAA primarily serves Mercer and Lawrence counties in PA, and Trumbull and Mahoning counties in Ohio.
 Our goal is to enhance the quality of life by bringing more of the arts to these areas.

 RAA also has an informal gathering of members the second Wednesday of each month at the Apollo Maennerchor German Social Club Hall located in Sharon.
 These gatherings consist of various formats such as educational speakers, drawing sessions, poetry readings, working on group community projects, art demonstrations and classes and guest musicians.
 Members are always invited to bring their own art materials or supplies and create, share ideas and enjoy the company or other fellow artists.